JCATCV/MCD-Net/README.md

-# MCD-Net: Towards RGB-D Video Inpainting in Real-World Scenes
+# [TIP-2024] MCD-Net: Towards RGB-D Video Inpainting in Real-World Scenes

+**[Update]: We uploaded the code of our model.
+The training framework is the same as E2FGVI, ProPainter, Fuseformer.**

 Towards the goal of RGB-D video inpainting in real-world scenes, we make two major contributions including a *new* model and a *new* dataset.

 **1. MCD-Net: using color and depth to mutually and implicitly inpaint each other**
 ![model](./figs/model.png)<br>